coolbutuseless/visvalingam/README.md

 -   `vis_simplify(x, y, n)` to simplify the given line (defined by its `x` and `y` coordinates) down to just `n` vertices.
 Implemented in C.
+-   `vis_indices(x, y, n)` return a logical vector indicating the location of the `n` simplified points within the original coordinates.
 -   `vis_effective_areas(x, y)` calculates the effective areas for all vertices.
 End points are assigned an infinite area.
 Implemented in C.